ben-alrdy/alrdy-animate/README.md

   - Expands a shape inside the elment to fill the element.
   - Requires a div nested inside the element, tagged with `aa-hover-bg`, that will expand to fill the element.
   - Optionally, you can add `-reverse` to `aa-hover` to play the animation in reverse when hovering out, e.g. `aa-hover="bg-expand-reverse"`.
-  - Optionally, you can add a tag with `aa-hover-icon` to animate an icon on hover.
+  - Optionally, you can add a tag with `aa-hover-icon` to animate an icon on hover (usually set on the svg element inside the embed; the embed div itself needs to be set to `position: relative` and `overflow: hidden`).
     - Optionally, you can define direction of the icon animation with `aa-hover-direction` on the aa-hover element (possible values: `right`, `up-right`, `down-right`).

 For all hover animations, you can optionally change the color of the hovered text by adding `aa-hover-color` to the element with `aa-hover`.
 Alternatively, using CSS to transition on hover also works.
 To set content above the background, add `aa-hover-content` to the respective element (or position it via CSS).